drobie22/RSS-Reborn-Installer/README.md

 1. Run the downloaded `RSS-Reborn-Installer.exe`.
 2. Follow the on-screen instructions:
-   - Confirm that you have successfully launched RP-1 at least once.
+   - Confirm that you have successfully launched Real Solar System at least once.
    - Optionally confirm that you have downloaded Blackrack's Raymarched Volumetrics from Patreon.
        - If downloaded, drag zip to desktop so the installer can grab it.
        - Ensure only one folder named "RaymarchedVolumetrics" is on your desktop.